BrzozowskiPawel/FaceAnonymization/README.md

 <img src="readme-files/1_out.jpg" alt="after" width="300"/>

 ## How to use program
-- Please put all interesting movies into the input folder.
+- Please put all videos into the input folder.
 - Please run main.py
 - The program creates an output folder.
-Then, for each file with the .mp4 extension, a subfolder will be created and in it another 2 subfolders (before and after).
-The before folder contains the movie divided into frames.
-The after folder contains movie frames with blurred faces.
+Then, for each file with the .mp4 extension, a subfolder will be created and inside it another 2 subfolders (before and after).
+The before folder contains the video divided into frames.
+The after folder contains video frames with blurred faces.